JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Dialogue/Dialogue Flow.md

 ### **Pickup Truck Driver (casual but worried tone)**

 **Driver:**
 “Cold night to be out here, huh?
-Folks ’round Bergen don’t come up around after sundown anymore.”
+Folks ’round Bergen don’t come up around after sundown anymore much less a reporter.
+You must've a good reason to c”

 **Driver:**
-“You must’ve heard… the incident yesterday.
+“I guess you must’ve heard… the incident yesterday.
 Father and his little girl found the body.
 I heard the poor kid was shaken pretty badly.”

 **Player:**
 "I could only imagine, being a kid and coming across all that.
 A child should never have to go through that."